Frequently Asked Questions about the NC Immunization Program (NCIP)

 • Vaccine transfer instructions for all remaining state-supplied vaccine.

-Withdrawal from NCIP is considered permanent.
-You may be allowed to re-enroll if you:
+While withdrawal from NCIP is considered permanent, you may be allowed to re-enroll if you:

 • Demonstrate full compliance with federal and state laws and all program policies